-Before starting the design process for an addition, it is important to study the current interior space and any existing accessory structures on the site, determine if that a rearrangement of the interior is possible or may be a better solution rather than altering the exterior of a building.
+Before starting the design process for an addition, it is important to study the current interior space and any existing accessory structures on the site, determine if rearrangement of the interior is possible or may be a better solution rather than altering the exterior of a building.
 The principle here is to minimize irreversible exterior changes to the three dimensional footprint of an existing building.
 If the solution for more space requires an addition, then, how minimal can that alteration be in order to accommodate the needed space?
 In most cases, additions to historic and contributing buildings involve the destruction of historic fabric, such as walls, roofs and structural components, which are important to preservation efforts.
-Additions may also alter the mass and symmetry of a building to its neighbors, and in consequence, additions can jeopardize a building's historic architectural character and value, as well as surrounding buildings.
+Additions may also alter the mass and symmetry of a building and they can negatively affect the scale and proportions of a structure, the relationship of a building to its neighbors, and in consequence, additions can jeopardize a building's historic architectural character and value, as well as surrounding buildings.